shnarazk/mios/README.md

 * tiny changes on the output format
 * tiny changes on random variable decision rate
-* use a figure on a benchmark run sequentially; the old ones were multi-threaded and got very inaccurate numbers.
+* update REDAME.md with a figure on a benchmark run sequentially; the old ones were multi-threaded and got very inaccurate numbers.

 This would be the last version based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/).